drojaazu/megadev/README.md

 # Special Thanks

- - The IRC crew for occasional testing on different hardware versions
+ - plutiedev, Chilly Willy, Nemesis and all the other Sega gurus whose research has been integral to Megadev and the homebrew scene as a whole.
+ - @instantSonic for being the impetus that started this project.
+Happy New Year!
- - UCC Black coffee
+ - UCC Black can coffee, without which my productivity would be near zero.